 By the end of three weeks, the results clearly showed the negative effects of social media.

 In the experimental group, loneliness and depression were reduced significantly.
 There was also a strong decrease in feelings of anxiety and FOMO when compared to the control group.
 Interestingly enough, the greatest changes took place in those with the highest reported levels of depression.
 Jordyn Young is a co-author of the paper and a senior at the University of Pennsylvania.
-She said that the results point to the fact that the decreased social-media use is what causes that qualitative shift in wellbeing.
+She said the results point to the fact that decreased social-media use is what causes that qualitative shift in wellbeing.
 “Before this, all we could say was that there is an association between using social media and having poor outcomes with wellbeing.”